 Myth – Not breeding will make my pet aggressive.

 Fact – Unlike humans, animals do not suffer any kind of emotional reaction or sexual identity crisis.
 Neutering will not change a pet’s basic personality.

 Myth – My pet will become fatty and less active.

 Fact – Neutered pets live a more healthy life.
 Pets do not become fat and lazy after spaying or neutering.

 Fact – Spaying or neutering may seem to be an expensive step.
 However, in long run, you will accept it as a cheaper step as it makes your pet healthier and reduces the chances of serious illness like cancers.

 Myth – My pet is a pure breed.
 I want a puppy just like my dog.

 Fact – Your pet may be a good pure breed.
 But is it a fair reason to make them produce puppies who in the future might end up in animal shelters?

 You can only control what decisions you make with your own pet, not the decisions other people make with theirs.
 Your pet’s puppies and kittens, or their puppies or kittens, could end up in an animal shelter, as one of the many homeless pets in every community competing for a home.
 Will they be one of the lucky ones?

-Spaying means – Healthy life – Better Life – longer Life.
+Spaying or neutering means – Healthy life – Better Life – longer Life.